 For example, in the JIRA create issue recipe above, we've defined Title and Description as command input fields.
 We can pass the respective values to the slash command invocation like so:

 /createissue title: Button is misaligned description: At the registration page, the registration button is misaligned.

-Even when command input fields are missing, custom Workbot slash commands can still collect them from the user using Slack dialogs.
+Even when command input fields are missing, Enterprise Workbot slash commands can still collect them from the user using Slack dialogs.